-Elephant rides at Ayutthaya, Pai and Phuket (among many other places) are some of the most popular tourist activities in Thailand.
+Elephant riding is one of the most popular things for tourists to do in Thailand.
 It may seem innocent enough, but an elephant is not a horse.
-While their powerful necks can support a mahout with ease, bearing a load of more than 100 kilos at a time places an immense strain on their backs -- and stress on their sensitive minds.
-Even if owners provide a balanced diet, which many do not, the long hours can lead to malnutrition as there's simply not enough time for the elephants to eat and drink.
+While their powerful necks can support a mahout with ease, bearing a load of more than 100 kilos at a time places an immense strain on their backs—and stress on their sensitive minds.
+Even if owners provide a balanced diet, which many do not, the long hours can lead to malnutrition as there's simply not enough time for the elephants to eat and drink their fill.

 Created in 2008 by Kanchanaburi veterinary officer, Dr Samart Prasitthiphon, Elephant's World is a non-profit refuge for "sick, old, disabled, abused, illegal and street elephants" that are typically donated or purchased after enduring decades of hard work.
 After a day at Elephant's World, you'll know the residents by name.